Friedrich Ebert Foundation and Sarajevo Open Centre

 When you apply to the Equality Academy you are obligated to participate in every module.

-Organizers of the Academy will pay for accommodation, food, refreshment and costs of participation on the Academy.
-Travel expenses should be paid by the participants themselves.
+Organizers of the Equality academy will pay for accommodation, food, refreshment and costs of participation at the Academy.
+Travel expenses should be paid by participants themselves.

 How to apply to the Equality Academy?

-If you belong to the one of the groups named above and you want to participate on the Equality Academy, then please send your application on bouth e-mail adresses: [email protected] and [email protected].
-Deadline for application is February the third.
+If you belong to the one of the groups named above and you want to participate at the Equality Academy, please send your application on folowing e-mail adresses: [email protected] and [email protected] no later than 20th of February 2019.

 If there is a bigger number of applications the organizers will make an election of participants considering gender, party and regional representation.
-Selected participants will be informed about it until February the eighth.
+Selected participants will be informed about it until 28th of February 2019.

 Equality Academy is organized by: